ivastly/ats-calendar/README.md

 ```

 # Security concerns

+### Anything -> MS Exchange integration
 MS Exchange API (known as Exchange Web Services) requires plain-text user password to be specified.
 To workaround this, the password is requested when the script starts.
-So, it is never stored on disk or github as plain text.
+Thus, it is never stored on disk or github as plain text.
-Thus, the solution is enterprise ready and 100% IT-security compliant.
+It makes the solution is enterprise ready and 100% IT-security compliant.

 # Known Limitations
 Only [Securex HR Online](https://www.securex.lu/en/our-it-tool-hronline/9) -> MS Exchange Calendar is supported.